noahewolfe/tgr-hybrid-sampling/README.md

 ## Code

-In this work, we used a [lightly-modified fork of `bilby`](https://git.ligo.org/noah.wolfe/bilby).
-Beyond-GR gravitational waveforms were generated with a [custom source model](https://git.ligo.org/noah.wolfe/bilby-tgr).
+In this work, we use `bilby>=1.0.6` and a [custom source model]([custom source model](https://git.ligo.org/noah.wolfe/bilby-tgr)) for beyond-GR waveforms to analyze simulated signals and GW150914.

-Hybrid sampling is available as a ready-to-use pipeline on top of `bilby_pipe`; pipeline code to launch both steps of hybrid sampling (sampling first in `dynesty`, and then `ptemcee`), as well the postprocessing executable to launch `ptemcee` on a `dynesty` result file can be found [here](https://git.ligo.org/noah.wolfe/bgr_source_model).
+Hybrid sampling is available as a ready-to-use pipeline on top of `bilby_pipe`; pipeline code to launch both steps of hybrid sampling (sampling first in `dynesty`, and then `ptemcee`), as well the postprocessing executable to launch `ptemcee` on a `dynesty` result file can be found [here](https://github.com/noahewolfe/hybrid_sampling).

 ## Manifest